 - Renal artery stenosis or narrowing of the arteries to the kidneys.

 - Missing doses of prescribed antihypertensive medications, particularly beta-blockers or clonidine, which can cause a rebound effect.
 Medication noncompliance is the most common reason for hypertensive emergencies.

-Malignant hypertensive is more common in men, African Americans, and in smokers.
-You are more likely to develop malignant hypertension if you have already have essential hypertension—high blood pressure of 140/90 or higher.
+Malignant hypertension is more common in men, African Americans, and in smokers.
+You are more likely to develop malignant hypertension if you already have essential hypertension—high blood pressure of 140/90 or higher.